reflectoring/reflectoring.github.io/content/blog/2020/2020-06-21-aws-cloudformation-ecs-deployment.md

 On the road to a production-grade, continuously deployable system, we now want to find out **how we can deploy a new version of our Docker image without any downtime** using CloudFormation and ECS.

 {{% stratospheric %}}
-This article gives only first impression of what you can do with CloudFormation and ECS.
+This article gives only a first impression of what you can do with CloudFormation and ECS.

 If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and SQS, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev?utm_source=reflectoring&utm_content=in_content)!
 {{% /stratospheric %}}